 A while back, I stumbled onto a new bank called Lili, a free business checking account specifically designed for freelancers and gig workers.
-I’m always keeping an eye out for new fintech apps and Lili was an intriguing one – it did everything I needed it to do and seemed perfect for me to use as a business checking account for my side hustle income.
+I’m always keeping an eye out for new fintech apps and Lili was an intriguing one – it did everything I needed a bank to do and seemed perfect for me to use as a business checking account for my side hustle income.
 In this Lili Bank review, I’m going to go over everything you need to know about Lili and explain why Lili is my preferred business bank account for freelancers and gig workers.

 At the outset, you might wonder why you even need another bank account.
 One of the most important things you can do if you’re a freelancer or gig worker is to open a separate business bank account.
 The money you earn from your freelancing or gig work should then go directly into this account, rather than getting intermingled with your personal bank accounts.

 Remember, you’re essentially running your own business when you’re doing this type of work, so it’s much better to keep your personal accounts and business accounts separate.
 At a minimum, it’ll make it much easier for you to keep track of your income and expenses, and pay your yearly and/or quarterly taxes.

 What Is Lili Bank?